sdees82/empress-blog-netlify-casper-template/content/how-to-land-a-web-development-job-part-1.md

 #### The danger
 If you have dreams of creating cool applications or working for Google/Amazon/Facebook etc, this isn't it.
-This is not the way.
+Let's not kid ourselves.

 Chances are you will probably be the only developer.
 There might be another guy who edited a Myspace page years ago and has been running the web department for the company since then, but that will probably be it.
 There will be no code reviews, pair-programming, github, or even a development methodology.
 Since you'll be dealing with content management systems, you probably won't be writing actual code everyday.
 Also, there's no quality assurance department.
 Actually, *you* are the quailty assurance department.